funkyADers/cs207-FinalProject/docs/milestone1.md

 eval_trace: the evaluation trace
 graph: the evaluation graph

-# The node class finds
+# Node classes and subclasses
 class Node(): the node class stores relevant information for each node in the graph class InputNode(Node): a subclass of the Node class class OutputNode(Node): a subclass of the Node class